revalew/CVaPR-Project/README.md

   - `ranking_method.ipynb` - assess the impact of individual features on a model’s performance.
 In practice, they help select an optimal set of features for machine learning models,
   - `wrapper_method.ipynb` - choose the best features by testing different combinations and keeping those that enhance model performance,
   - `embedded_method.ipynb` - feature selection process as part of the model training.
-Select features during the model learning process, specific to given learning algorithms that perform feature selection while training, such as Lasso.
+Select features during the model learning process, specific to given learning algorithms that perform feature selection while training, such as Lasso,
+  - `simple_classifier_ranking_method.ipynb` - ranking method applied to simple classifiers.

 - The `all_feature_selection/` subdirectory contains script used to test different feature selection methods on `ALL FEATURES (before splitting)`,